 \subsubsection{Scalar-Valued CKM Reconstruction}

 We also evaluate the performance to reconstruct the traditional radio map of RSS.
 As shown in Fig.~\ref{F_RM_result_zx}, the proposed method achieves the lowest RMSE among all four approaches.
 Specifically, conventional CNN-based methods, such as RadioUNet, tend to overestimate path loss under vegetated areas due to their 2D reliance.
-Kriging interpolation performs competitively by leveraging measurement data while ray-tracing shows moderate errors from oversimplified trees and the imprecise material.
+Kriging interpolation performs competitively by leveraging measurement data, while ray-tracing shows moderate errors due to oversimplified trees and imprecise material.

-These results emphasize the necessity of using a hybrid approach and incorporating 3D environmental information.
+These results emphasize the necessity of using a hybrid approach and incorporating 3D environments.
 Model-driven ray-tracing struggles in complex outdoor scenarios with inaccurate material parameters, data-driven interpolation offers only partial improvements without exploiting environmental context, and 2D-based AI methods suffer performance degradation in 3D environments.
-By combining a model-driven module for process 3D point clouds with a data-driven learning module, the proposed approach achieves the most accurate and robust scalar-valued CKM reconstruction.
+By combining a model-driven module for processing 3D point clouds with a data-driven learning module, the proposed approach achieves the most accurate and robust scalar-valued CKM reconstruction.